AndrewOhyara/vscript-loader/README.md

 ```

 ## Notes
-- If you have another mapspawn.nut file, to avoid conflicts, copy the contents to this mapspawn and paste it into your mapspawn file.
+- If you have another mapspawn.nut file, to avoid conflicts, copy the contents from this mapspawn and paste it into your mapspawn file.
 - "round-only" scripts are loaded in the g_MapVScript scope.
-Use g_MapScript.<your_table> (eg. g_MapVScript.MyScriptExample)
+Use g_MapVScript.<your_table> (eg. g_MapVScript.MyScriptExample)
 - You can set the limit of maximum loads in the list file.

-## TODO list
-- Waiting for feedback
+- Half-Life Deathmatch: Source doesn't have rounds making round-only scripts useless.